Definitely not going to refine everything down to individual groupings. Life’s too short.

 begins to dig, he finds that the killer may be one of the Sgt’s own men.

-Captain’s stripes on an African American cause much consternation among the white soldiers on the base.
+At the same time, Captain’s stripes on an African American cause much consternation among the white soldiers on the base.
 They hesitate then do a double-take before saluting – some need to be reminded to salute.
 This is during WWII, don’t forget, when a black officer is not someone most of these men have never seen or been taught to expect or respect.

 This is an intense, tension-filled film aided and abetted by a wonderful cast, including David Alan Grier, David Harris, Robert Townsend, Larry Riley, Patti LaBelle and last, but not least, Denzel Washington in an early role.